 - $36.00 maximum per tape, cassette, or phonodisc/phonograph record

 Funding and Acceptable Methods of Payment for Streaming Conversion Fees

 Faculty members may consult their department administration regarding possible funding support to cover the Libraries’ streaming media conversion and upload fees.
 To ensure timely processing of your request, please enter an authorized department “speedtype” account number in the space provided at the top of the Video or Audio Streaming Request Form.

 Streaming requests submitted via email, GetHelp ticket, or at the Norlin Library Circulation desk must indicate one of the following payment methods:

 - Payment by credit card or personal check will be accepted at the time of pickup of your completed order at the Circulation desk

-Media Services provides the blank media for all customer orders.
-To ensure consistent and reliable results, we use only the highest quality blank disc and tape media recommended by the industry for stable copying and compatibility with most players and disc printing systems.
+To ensure consistent and reliable results, Digital Media Services provides blank discs for customer orders.
+We use only the highest quality disc media recommended by the industry for stable copying, durability, and compatibility with most players and disc printing systems.